penguian/glucat/INSTALL.md

 Many of the examples are run twice - once with `framed_multi<Scalar_T>` and once with `matrix_multi<Scalar_T>`.

-The `./test_runtime` directory contains 20 sample versions of the regression test results, corresponding to 10 different combinations of configuration parameters, for two different sets of tests: the complete set of 18 tests, and a subset of 3 tests.
-The tests were all run on an Intel(R) Core(TM) i7 CPU 870  @ 2.93GHz+ with
+The `./test_runtime` directory contains 22 sample versions of the regression test results, corresponding to 11 different combinations of configuration parameters, for two different sets of tests: the complete set of 18 tests, and a subset of 3 tests.
+The tests were all run on an 8 core `AMD Ryzen 7 8840HS w/ Radeon 780M Graphics` @ 3.3 GHz with
 ```
-    Linux 6.11.0-13-generic #14-Ubuntu SMP 2024
+    Linux 6.11.0-14-generic #15-Ubuntu SMP 2025
     Kubuntu 24.10
     g++ 14.2.0 (Ubuntu 14.2.0-4ubuntu2)
     Blaze 3.9.0